-The decrease in the account can be attributed to the P1.1 billion decline in market value of local traded shares and foreign denominated investment in bonds, stocks and funds.
-Net disposal for the period amounted to P92.4 million and unrealized foreign exchange gain related to foreign denominated investments amounts to P80.0 million.
+The decrease in the account can be attributed to the P955.4 billion decline in market value of local traded shares and foreign denominated investment in bonds, stocks and funds offset by the increase in market value of YmAbs investment which started to be traded in NASDAQ effective September 19, 2018.
+Net disposal for the period amounted to P259.1 million and unrealized foreign exchange gain related to foreign denominated investments amounts to P94.5 million.